Furness: Administration

 Furness formed the greater part of the North Lonsdale exclave of the historic county of Lancashire, which bordered Cumberland to the northwest and Westmorland to the northeast (the point where the three counties met is marked by the Three Shire Stone at the head of the Duddon).
 North Lonsdale is also called "Lancashire North of the Sands".

 In 1974, North Lonsdale – along with Cumberland, Westmorland, and part of the West Riding of Yorkshire (around Sedbergh) – became part of the new administrative county of Cumbria.

-At the district level, it now consists of the borough of Barrow and part of South Lakeland.
+At the district level, it consisted of the borough of Barrow and part of South Lakeland.

-From April 2023, Furness will form part of the new unitary council area of Westmorland and Furness, which will replace Cumbria County Council and the districts of Barrow and South Lakeland, all of which will be abolished.
+In April 2023, Furness became part of the new unitary council area of Westmorland and Furness, which replaced Cumbria County Council and the districts of Barrow and South Lakeland, all of which were abolished.

 Low Furness and the western part of High Furness are in the Barrow and Furness parliamentary constituency, while eastern High Furness is in Westmorland and Lonsdale.